10 open-source connectors·MIT licensed

 Quick start

-Pick your MCP client below, paste a snippet, then run setup for the connectors you actually use.
+Pick your MCP client, paste the snippet, then run setup for the connectors you actually use.
+You'll be live in about a minute.

 Claude Desktop